ollystephens1/cp-table/README.md

 ```

 ## Using default values
-Not every column must have a value and sometimes you might want to use a default value for an specific table.
-You can do that using `empty` attribute.
+If a column doesn't need a value or if you want to use a default value for an specific column, you can use the `empty` attribute.

 ```html
 <cp-table [dataSource]="dataSource">